otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The version number of the protocol, e.g, 0x0004 for OTRv4.

 Message type (BYTE)
-  The message type, e.g., 0x0F for OTRv4.
+  The message type, e.g., 0x36 for the DAKE-2 message.

 Prekey Message Identifier (INT)
   A prekey message id used for local storage and retrieval.